Dust collector: Centrifugal collectors

 Single-cyclone separators create a dual vortex to separate coarse from fine dust.
 The main vortex spirals downward and carries most of the coarser dust particles.
 The inner vortex, created near the bottom of the cyclone, spirals upward and carries finer dust particles.

-Multiple-cyclone separators

 Multiple-cyclone separators consist of a number of small-diameter cyclones, operating in parallel and having a common gas inlet and outlet, as shown in the figure, and operate on the same principle as single cyclone separators—creating an outer downward vortex and an ascending inner vortex.
 Multiple-cyclone separators remove more dust than single cyclone separators because the individual cyclones have a greater length and smaller diameter.
-The longer length provides longer residence time while the smaller diameter creates greater centrifugal force.
-These two factors result in better separation of dust particulates.
-The pressure drop of multiple-cyclone separators collectors is higher than that of single-cyclone separators, requiring more energy to clean the same amount of air.
-A single-chamber cyclone separator of the same volume is more economical, but doesn't remove as much dust.